SysBioChalmers/RAVEN/docs/v3_review.md

 **SteadyCom** (ReFramed) predicts steady-state species abundances in a stable community; it's an iterative-LP reformulation that scales well.
 Optionally add SMETANA-style interaction scores (MIP/MRO).
-Community GEMs are a fast-growing area RAVEN can't touch today. **Effort M, impact med.** Pick this if the target users lean microbiome.
+Community GEMs are a fast-growing area RAVEN cannot touch today. **Effort M, impact med.** Pick this if the target users lean microbiome.

 ### 1.6 Cheap "while you're in there" additions